videlanicolas/linotp/README.md

  * LINOTP_HOSTNAME: LinOTP token database's hostname/IP.
  * LINOTP_DB: LinOTP token database's name.
  * RADIUS_SECRET: Freeradius secret.
- * RADIUS_REALM: Freeradius Realm
+ * RADIUS_REALM: Freeradius Realm.
  * RADIUS_SSL_CHECK: Should Freeradius check the LinOTP SSL certificate?
 Better not...
-(True/False)
+(True/False).

 #### Optional

- * LINOTP_AUDIT_DB: Database name for the Audit database, default: LINOTP_DB
+ * LINOTP_AUDIT_DB: Database name for the Audit database, default: LINOTP_DB.
- * LINOTP_AUDIT_USER: User for the Audit database, default: LINOTP_USER
+ * LINOTP_AUDIT_USER: User for the Audit database, default: LINOTP_USER.
- * LINOTP_AUDIT_PASSWORD: Password for the Audit username, default: LINOTP_PASSWORD
+ * LINOTP_AUDIT_PASSWORD: Password for the Audit username, default: LINOTP_PASSWORD.
- * LINOTP_AUDIT_HOSTNAME: Hostname/IP for the Audit database, default: LINOTP_HOSTNAME
+ * LINOTP_AUDIT_HOSTNAME: Hostname/IP for the Audit database, default: LINOTP_HOSTNAME.
- * LINTOP_DEFAULTSYNCWINDOW: How many blank presses LinOTP will calculated further from its last known counter, default: 1000
+ * LINTOP_DEFAULTSYNCWINDOW: How many blank presses LinOTP will calculated further from its last known counter, default: 1000.
- * LINOTP_DEFAULTOTPLEN:  Length of the OTP value, default: 6
+ * LINOTP_DEFAULTOTPLEN:  Length of the OTP value, default: 6.
  * LINOTP_DEFAULTCOUNTWINDOW: How many additional OTP values LinOTP will compute to verify the OTP value entered by the user.
-Default: 50
+Default: 50.
- * LINOTP_DEFAULTMAXFAILCOUNT: Max fail counter, default: 15
+ * LINOTP_DEFAULTMAXFAILCOUNT: Max fail counter, default: 15.
  * LINOTP_FAILCOUNTINCONFALSEPIN: Should LinOTP increase on wrong pin?
 You should, so don't change this.
-Default: True
+Default: True.
  * LINOTP_PREPENDPIN: If set to true (checked) the user needs to put the OTP PIN in front of the OTP value.
-Default: True
+Default: True.
  * LINOTP_DEFAULTRESETFAILCOUNT: Should fail count reset when the user makes a successful login?
-Default: True
+Default: True.
  * LINOTP_SPLITATSIGN: Should LinOTP split Realm and Username?
-Default: True
+Default: True.
  * AWS_BUCKET: AWS bucket name.
 Default: Use the automatic generated encKey and certificate.
  * AWS_SECRET_KEY: AWS secret key.
 Default: Use the automatic generated encKey and certificate.
  * AWS_ACCESS_KEY: AWS access key.
 Default: Use the automatic generated encKey and certificate.
  * ENCKEY_PASSWORD: Password for the encrypted encKey file.
-Default: None
+Default: None.
  * PKCS12_PASSWORD: Password for the PKCS12 encrypted certificate.
-Default: None
+Default: None.

 ### Run
 An example run: